EthanJones19/Pac-Like/readme.md

 Description:
 This game is about you running away from the ghost in this pac like game.
 You have to avoid the ghost much as possible.
 The ghost will find a path to catch you.

+How to install/run:
+- Click on the release
+- Click on the zip folder
+- Download the zip folder
+- Unzip the downloaded file
+- Double click on the .exe file

 How to play: